bvoightlab/bvoightlab.github.io/index.md

 {% capture text %}

-Scholars develop their computational capabilities and put those skills to the limit in their scientific pursuits.
-We are a diverse group with myriad interest, and there is a place for everyone's interests.
+Lab members develop their computational capabilities and put those skills to the limit towards their scientific pursuits.
+We are a diverse group with myriad interest, and there is a place for everyone and their interests.
 Methods we develop are all open source and freely available to the community.

 {%
   include button.html